alliegrater79/How-To-Avoid-And-Deal-With-Unplanned-Pregnancy/README.md

 How To Deal With Unplanned Pregnancy<br>

-Here are a few steps that can help you cope with a premarital pregnancy:<br>
+Here are a few steps that can help you cope with a <a href="https://tooshytoask.org/educate/reproduction/premarital-pregnancies/">premarital pregnancy</a>:<br>

 1. Consider the many options.<br>
 Move through your fear and imagine all of your possibilities.
 Consider yourself at home with your child.
 Consider grocery shopping and other daily activities.<br>